-Note 2.
-Changes of Assumptions
+Note 2 - Changes of Assumptions

-The actuarial assumptions used in the June 30, 2020, valuation were based on the results of an actuarial experience study for the period from July 1, 2016, through June 30, 2020, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
+The actuarial assumptions used in the June 30, 2022, valuation were based on the results of an actuarial experience study for the period from July 1, 2016 through June 30, 2020, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2021.
 Changes to the actuarial assumptions as a result of the experience study and VRS Board action are as follows:

-All Others (Non 10 Largest) - Non-Hazardous Duty:
+Non-Hazardous Duty:

 - Update mortality table to PUB2010 public sector mortality tables.
-For future mortality improvements, replace load with a modified Mortality Scape MP-2020. - Adjusted retirement rates to better fit experience for Plan 1; set separate rates based on experience for Plan2/Hybrid; changed final retirement age. - Adjusted withdrawal rates to better fit experience at each year and service through 9 years of service. - No change to disability rates - No changes to salary scale - No change to discount rate
+For future mortality improvements, replace load with a modified Mortality Improvement Scale MP-2020.

+- Adjusted retirement rates to better fit experience for Plan 1; set separate rates based on experience for Plan2/Hybrid; changed final retirement age from 75 to 80 for all.

+- Adjusted withdrawal rates to better fit experience at each year age and service through 9 years of service.

+- No change to disability rates.

+- No change to salary scale.

+- No change to line of duty rates.

+- No change to discount rate.